101 Generator is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 - Start by wrapping the cord around your hand, making sure to maintain it as tight as you can.

-- Try to keep the individual wires as separate as you can while you wrap the cord.
+- Try to keep the individual wires as separate as you can while you fold the cord.
 As you coil the cord, this will aid in avoiding tangles and knots.

 - Up until you have about 6 inches of cord remaining, keep wrapping the cord.